hackebrot/turtle/README.md

 ## Issues

-If you encounter any problems, please [file an issue][issues] along with a detailed description.
+If you encounter any problems, please [file an issue][new-issue] along with a detailed description.

 ## Contributing